-However, that illusion of market movement is all smoke and mirrors designed to mess with your psychology on one hand a control the market on the other.
+However, that illusion of market movement is all smoke and mirrors designed to mess with your psychology on one hand and control the market on the other.

 It is manipulative snake oil designed to get you to sell coins cheap or buy coins high (and generally to affect market psychology so the market, not the spoofer, does all the work).
 With the ends being, the creation of a better environment for the manipulator to buy/sell in (it is about them, not you, but of course you being in the market makes it about you in that respect… especially if you have stops set, day trade, or buy/sell when it is happening).

 With that said, this isn’t always about the coin being manipulated.
 In-fact, with crypto, it can be about that coin’s price relative to Bitcoin (for example, if one keeps a coin cheap relative to Bitcoin, this can result in giant gains for one who rides Bitcoin up only to pour back into the other coin later) and it can be about price differences between exchanges (if a coin is cheaper on one exchange than it is on another, you might see what appears to be spoofing, but is actually arbitrage).

 With all that said, this page will focus on spoofing (placing orders with no intention of them being filled to control the price), but specific tactics aside, the point here is to try to give you a sense of what sort of market manipulation to watch out for in general (and to make you aware of natural market movements that are easy to mistake for natural ones).

-NOTE: Some of what looks like spoofing is everyone’s trading bots reacting at once and placing limit orders (if enough people use roughly the same strategy, on the same pair, on the same exchange then this can occur).
+NOTE: Some of what looks like spoofing is everyone’s trading bots reacting at once and placing limit orders (if enough people use roughly the same strategy, on the same pair, on the same exchange… then this can occur).
 Essentially, strong buy signals or sell signals (like a very low RSI or a death cross) will tell a bunch of bots to set limit orders and this can create what looks like spoofing.
 Then, on top of that people who follow strategies will likely make the same moves.
 Then on top of this it sparks on natural buying and selling.
 Telling the aforementioned apart from spoofing apart isn’t always easy.
 Also, as noted above, arbitrage between exchanges can look like spoofing (as everyone rushes to take advantage of the spread).
 The bottom line is this then: if many bots/people are placing orders at once, it can push the market down or up.
 Thus, some of what looks like coordinated buying/selling is just people/bots reacting to the aggregated prices of coins on different exchanges.
-Further, if you are on an exchange where the price of a coin is higher or lower than the average price on all exchanges, then there can be a lot of natural downward or upward pressure on the market (so keep in mind not only the price on the market you are on, but the price on all markets).
+Further, if you are on an exchange where the price of a coin is higher or lower than the average price on all exchanges, then there can be a lot of natural downward or upward pressure on the market due to arbitrage (so keep in mind not only the price on the market you are on, but the price on all markets).
 This is to say, not everything that looks like manipulation is.
-The idea here is to become more aware of what may or may not be occurring at a specific time, not to assume any odd movement in the market is manipulation.
+The idea here is to become more aware of what may or may not be occurring at a specific time, not to assume every odd movement in the market is manipulation.

 NOTE: Generally speaking all action is human action.
 That is, behind every order is a human.
 However, people who run these strategies often use bots to trade and often work in groups.
 Bots can help explain how a small group of people or person can handle so many orders at once.
 All it takes is a bot, some exchange accounts, and the funds.
 See: Let’s write a cryptocurrency bot. (part 1) or High Frequency Trading on the Coinbase Exchange (or further, see: Meet ‘Spoofy’.
 How a Single entity dominates the price of Bitcoin).
 With that in mind, the vast majority of bots are somewhere between White and Grey hat.
 Bot trading is allowed on crypto exchanges, and some bots help to stabilize the market.
 Just like in the movies, there are good bots and bad bots.
 This page is specifically about that other odd percent of bots and users who aren’t White hat.

 NOTE: Not only are there generally “humans” behind this.
 There is often groups of humans (sometimes using bots) who are purposefully setting up for a “pump and/or dump.”
 In this case then we get humans, who form pump and dump groups, who are sometimes using bots, spoofing, and using other market manipulation tactics.
 When you see artificial buy walls and sell walls, and you see coins being bought and sold at a specific price, when you see orders generally keeping a coin in a range or guiding it toward a range, and most of all when you see very large orders on the books that don’t seem to be intent on being filled (those giant orders that pop in and out of the order book), that could very well be spoofing.
 However, spoofing is hardly the only thing happening, the reality is there are a few different market manipulation techniques that are used to control the price to watch out for… and there are a few completely legitimate tactics that end up looking like spoofing (like a giant hidden buy order that you don’t really want to fill, but will let fill if need be; a legitimate risk being taken).
-Again, its hard to separate natural market behaviors that look like manipulation from manipulation, so although the manipulation is real, not everything that looks that way truly is.
+Again, it’s hard to separate natural market behaviors that look like manipulation from manipulation, so although the manipulation is real, not everything that looks that way truly is.
 Anyway, at this point I’ll assume you get the bottomline here: 1. there is manipulation, especially spoofing… but 2. not everything that looks like spoofing is actually spoofing.
 From here forward I’ll stop saying that 😀

 Bot Trading in action on Poloniex 5-11-17.
 This video explains the basics very well.